Medical humanities: Bioethics

 The first category is bioethics, which includes the morals of healthcare.
 As science and technology develop, so does healthcare and medicine, and there is discussion and debate in society and healthcare committees that go over the ethics of these certain situations that pertain to medical humanities.
 For example, one of these cases involves the practice of body enhancements in which the ethics of this practice are questioned due to the fact that bio-medical and technological practices are making changes to a person’s body to improve the body and/or its appearance.

+Bioethics, though a subcategory of Medical Humanities also encompasses additional branches such as environmental and animal ethics. influential books such as Moral and Medicine: The Moral Problems of the Patient's right to know the Truth, Contraception, Artificial Insemination, Sterilization, and Euthanasia (Fletcher 1954) and Ramsey's ground was a serious and urgent need for thinking about complex moral issues in medicine and there by facilitated the creation of the new academic discipline of medical ethics (also known as bioethics).

 Clinical ethics

 The second category in ethics of the medical humanities is clinical ethics, which refers to the respect that healthcare professionals have for patients and families, and this helps develop a sort of professionalism, respectability, and expertise that healthcare professionals must use in respect to their patients.
 Another example in the ethics of the medical humanities is bias people and society have against others with disabilities, and how these disabilities correlate with success or what the disabled person is able to do.
 It is unethical to judge or assume the incapability of a disabled person because disabled people are able to find ways to become successful through modern technology and even through self-determination.

 Various academic institutions offer courses of study in the ethics of medical humanities.
 These programs help their students learn professionalism in the medical field so that they may respectfully help their patients and do what it is right in any situation that may arise.

+In recent years, educators and researches have increasingly examined how medical humanities can be systematically integrated into modern medical training to improve empathy, communication skills, and clinician well - being, suggesting that narrative and reflective practices may help balance technical training with humanistic care.

+A 2016 review by Dennhardt et al. analyzed quantitative outcome studies and suggested that medical humanities programs can influence empathy, communication, and professional identity formation in medical students.

+Following changes to the MCAT in 2015, more U.S medical schools have formally incorporated humanities coursework into their curricula, reflecting a broader recognition of its educational value.

+A 2023 mixed-methods study examining 31 U.S medical schools found significant variation in how institutions define and implement medical humanities programs, for example, some schools offer standalone humanities majors or concentrations while others integrate humanities content across existing clinical courses, and the study noted that available information was often incomplete or inconsistent across institutions.